sveltejs/svelte/site/content/docs/02-template-syntax.md

 ```

 Components can be placed in a named slot using the syntax `<Component slot="name" />`.
-In order to place content in a slot without losing the flow layout (ie: without using a wrapper element) you can use the special element `<svelte:fragment>`.
+In order to place content in a slot without using a wrapper element, you can use the special element `<svelte:fragment>`.

 ```sv
 <!-- Widget.svelte -->